OmengU/quap/documentation/documentation.typ

 ```
 ]
 == Game Flow
-The last major area to explore in the implementation section is the logic behind the Game itself.
+The last central area to explore in the implementation section is the logic behind the Game itself.
 While also making use of a small #acr("REST") #acr("API"), the majority of the communication between the various participants in a Game is handled with SignalR.
 Said communication is handled via a series of messages, which occur throughout the different stages of a Game.
 The following sequence diagram shows all messages in the chronological order they occur in.
-Details about the implementations of certain messages will be shown further down in this section.
+Details about the implementations of specific messages will be shown further down in this section.
 #figure(image("images/architecture/gameFlow.svg", height: 18cm), caption: [Game Flow Sequence Diagram], supplement: "Figure", kind: "image")
 === Models/DTOs
-similarity to the Quiz data, information about Games is also stored in Models and transmitted using #acrpl("DTO").
-To be specific, the addition of two new Models was required to properly structure the necessary data.
+Similar to the Quiz data, information about Games is also stored in Models and transmitted using #acrpl("DTO").
+To be specific, two new Models were required to structure the necessary data properly.

 The first of these is a Model for a Player of a Game.
 Its general composition is not that different from the Models shown in the Quiz Management section.
 One potentially noteworthy aspect is that the icon of a Player is not a custom image, as is the case with competing Quiz Game solutions.
-Instead, a string is used to store an Emoji as the icon.
-This is possible since they are no different from other Unicode characters.
-This also makes the application more versatile as it does not rely on a third-party library for this purpose.
+Instead, a string is used to store an Emoji as the icon, which is possible since they are no different from other Unicode characters.
+Doing so makes the application more versatile as it does not rely on a third-party library.
 #code-snippet(caption: "Player Model")[
 ```cs
 public class Player